GoogleCloudPlatform/ai-on-gke/tutorials-and-examples/flyte/README.md

    service_account = "tf-gke-flyte-test-k3af@flyte-project.iam.gserviceaccount.com"
    ```

    Also, the `flyte.yaml` file should be generated with the necessary configuration for the Flyte deployment using Helm.
 The file is generated based on the `flyte.yaml.tpl` template and the outputs from the Terraform.
 You can adjust the configuration in the `flyte.yaml` file if needed.
-If you want to handle the configuration manually, you can skip the generation of the `flyte.yaml` file by setting the `render_helm_values` variable to `false` in the `your_environment.tfvars` file.
+Alternatively, for manual configuration, you can skip the generation of the `flyte.yaml` file by setting the `render_helm_values` variable to `false` in the `your_environment.tfvars` file.

 3. Get Kubernetes access.